yahavsha/us-compiler/README.md

 - As the language doesn't use semicolons at the end, each command must be in a separate line.
 - Note to the code block prefix and suffix.
 Omitting a suffix (for example, a `gotcha!` in for loop) will result in a compilation error.
+- The indentations used in the examples are there just to make the code pretty.
+You don't **have** to use them.
+But they're cute, aren't they?

 ## Features
 - Variables